aungriah/BSpline/README.md

 This repository expands [Jorn Baayen's work on BSplines](https://github.com/jbaayen/fitpackpp) by including the possibility to smooth parametric curves.

 BSpline wraps the package of Fortran subroutines for smoothing splines by P. Dierckx, [FITPACK](http://www.netlib.org/dierckx/).
 This wrapper uses the double precision version of FITPACK distributed with [scipy](https://www.scipy.org).
-I

 The BSplineCurve class wraps the 1D routines "curfit", "splev", and "splder".